Collège Middle SchoolOVERVIEW

 Modern Language Study

-When enrolling in the Collège, students will be asked to choose which Modern Language (LV1) they want to study in Sixième.
-The choices are German or Russian.
-Anglophone Section students are not obliged to take a Modern Language at this stage.
+When enrolling in the Collège, students will be asked to choose if they want to study a Modern Language in Sixième.
+Currently Anglophone Section students can choose to study German.
 Anyone whose knowledge of either English or French is weak would be discouraged from embarking on yet another language.
 For some students, the transition to the demands of Sixième is a difficult one and it is often better for such students to have more time to concentrate on organising their work in fewer subjects.

 French as a foreign language